unixhead/pyModbusScanner/README.md

 # pyModbusScanner
 GUI for probing modbus TCP data, it also lets you attempt to write to coils and registers.
+It's fairly basic and treats everything as integers, whereas some Modbus data needs treating as hex or other values, I intend to add some more format conversion capabilities at some point, but best laid plans and all that.

 Makes use of pyModbusTCP for all the hard work: https://github.com/sourceperl/pyModbusTCP